christophM/interpretable-ml-book/manuscript/07-future.Rmd

 This is only true for big datasets, since interpretable models with good assumptions will perform better than black box models with many parameters.
 The black box machine learning approach needs a lot of data to work well.
 Because of the digitization of everything, we will have bigger and bigger datasets and therefore the approach of machine learning becomes more attractive:
-We don't make assumptions, we approximate reality as closely as possible (while avoiding overfitting on the training data).
+We do not make assumptions, we approximate reality as closely as possible (while avoiding overfitting on the training data).
 I argue that we should develop all the tools that we have in statistics to answer questions (hypothesis tests, correlation measures, interaction measures, visualization tools, confidence intervals, p-values, prediction intervals, probability distributions) and rewrite them for black box models.
 In a way, this is already happening:

-- Let's take a classic linear model: The standardized regression coefficient is already a feature importance measure.
+- Let us take a classic linear model: The standardized regression coefficient is already a feature importance measure.
 With the [permutation feature importance measure](#feature-importance), we have a tool that works with any model.
 - In a linear model, the coefficients measures the effect of a single feature on the predicted outcome.
 The generalized version of this is the [partial dependence plot](#pdp).
 - Test whether A or B is better:
 For this we can also use partial dependence functions.
-What we don't have yet (to the best of my best knowledge) are statistical tests for arbitrary black box models.
+What we do not have yet (to the best of my best knowledge) are statistical tests for arbitrary black box models.

 **The data scientists will automate themselves.**